On this page:

 What are the main features of the new Trademark law in India?

-A 'Mark` may consist of a word or invented word, signature, device, letter, numeral, brand, heading, label, name written in a particular style, the shape of goods other than those for which a mark is proposed to be used, or any combination thereof or a combination of colors and so forth.
+A 'Mark` is a visual symbol, which may consist of a word or invented word, signature, device, letter, numeral, brand, heading, label, name written in a particular style, the shape of goods other than those for which a mark is proposed to be used, or any combination thereof or a combination of colors and so forth.
 Subject to certain conditions, a trademark may also be symbolized by the name of a person, living or dead.
+Trademak may also consist of sound mark.

 The marks devoid of any distinctive character, or which are only indicative of the kind, quality, quantity, purpose, value or geographical origin of the goods, or which are marks already in vogue in the trade due to their customary use may not be registered.
 But these disqualifications do not apply to marks, which have already acquired distinction due to their popularity and consistent use.
 Internationally acclaimed brand names are freely available for use in India.